Milo Yiannopoulos Back On Trump Train Following Criticisms Of ‘Daddy’

 — America First! (@America_1st_) April 8, 2017

-Are followers like Milo Yiannopoulos about to get a lot more of what they don’t like from the President, or is this just a brief reversal?
+Are followers like Milo Yiannopoulos about to get a lot more of what they don’t like from the president, or is this just a brief reversal?
 Sound off in the comments section below.

 [Featured Image by OFFICIAL LEWEB PHOTOS/Flickr Creative Commons/Resized and Cropped/CC BY 2.0]